andrew/ultimate-awesome/README.md

 - [awesome-firebase](https://github.com/afonsopacifer/awesome-firebase) - :open_file_folder: A curated list of Firebase.
 - [awesome-vqa](https://github.com/chingyaoc/awesome-vqa) - Visual Q&A reading list .
 - [awesome-testing-courses](https://github.com/upgundecha/awesome-testing-courses) - A curated list of awesome online courses and tutorials on software testing, test automation and more.
-- [awesome-controllable-video-generation](https://github.com/mayuelala/awesome-controllable-video-generation) - [ArXiv 2025]  A survey about controllable video generation: This repo is the official awesome of "Controllable video generation: A survey".
 - [awesome-reading-list](https://github.com/alwayrun/awesome-reading-list) - 程序员必读书单.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-lowcode-component](https://github.com/aliaszz/awesome-lowcode-component) - 精选低代码 (LowCode) 资源列表.